 A woman's world: advice for women in architecture, construction, engineering and surveying

-A number of the female professionals present admitted to feeling apprehensive initially about supervising or giving direction, especially to teams on site.
-This is a fear shared by male graduates too, but the professionals observed that the male graduates on their teams appeared to be more comfortable ‘blagging it’ while the female graduates of their acquaintance were concerned with making sure that everything was ‘perfect’.
+A number of female professionals at the Nottingham Trent University women in the built environment event who were in their first or second jobs admitted to feeling apprehensive initially about supervising or giving direction, especially to teams on site.
+This is a fear shared by male graduates too, but the professionals observed that the male graduates on their teams appeared to be more comfortable ‘blagging it’, while the female graduates were concerned with making sure that everything was ‘perfect’.
 How to overcome this?
-The best way to earn respect is to do your job, so speak up when you need to and play to your strengths: if you need time to check details before giving instructions, do so because…
+The best way to earn respect is to do your job.
+Ask questions and, if you need time to check details before giving instructions, do so.

 It’s OK if you don’t know the answer

-One of the civil engineers working at a consultancy shared how she initially felt obligated to give an answer straight away when phoned with a query from a contractor.
+At the Nottingham Trent event, one of the civil engineers working at a consultancy shared how at first she felt obligated to give an answer straight away when faced with a query from a contractor.
 With support, she learned that it was completely acceptable for her to say ‘I’ll get back to you’ and call them back once she’d verified the information.
 In fact, she feels that the contractors respect her more now – they may not get instant answers, but they know they’ll get the correct ones.

-Know your worth and ask for a pay rise (at the right time)
+Know your worth in the construction industry and ask for a pay rise

-It’s often repeated in the media that, in general, women are more reticent than men when it comes to asking for a salary increase – and this is a perception that was shared by the professionals in the room.
+It’s often repeated in the media that, in general, women are more reticent than men when it comes to asking for a salary increase – this perception was shared by the professionals at the Nottingham Trent event.
 One professional explained how she had to gear herself up to ask for a pay rise.
 Although nervous, she got it.
 She asked at the end of a positive appraisal meeting and, in fact, negotiated more money than the salary rise she was initially offered.
 The moral of the story: if you don’t ask, you don’t get (just choose your moment).